Timothy C. Hain, MD • Page last modified: March 10, 2021

 Certainly the biggest problem with the VHIT is that the goggles may not adhere firmly to the face.
 There are a lot of moving parts here, and they don't always stick together.
 When the head is thrust one way, the camera tries to stay behind due to inertia, and thus the eye velocity can be wrong as the camera bounces around on the face (I am exaggerating).

 Usually this causes a too high gain problem.
 One knows that this is impossible because there are no corrective saccades.
-One also knows that this is impossible because almost nobody has a VOR gain of 1.2, and this is commonly seen.
+One also knows that this is impossible because almost nobody has a VOR gain of 1.2, and this is commonly seen on VHIT tests.
 The GNO goggles have this problem in some people and in just one direction (because of the nose).
 The GNO goggles are much heavier than the interacoustic goggles and have a lot of weight eccentrically, which causes the goggles to slip more in one direction than in the other, and causes the VOR to the left to be wrongly low.

 Similarly, the gain may be too high, but there is no backlash pattern.
 We PRESUME that this is also due to goggle slip, but we are not sure.
 This pattern is VERY COMMON.
 VOR gains are often about 1.2.
 One knows that this is impossible because there are no corrective saccades.
 It has to be technical.

 See the main VHIT page for what others report about too high gain -- actually the gain is all over the place -- both too high and too low.
 So there are substantial technical issues with these things.

 Practically what this means is that the norms for VHIT, in practical clinical situations, have to be rather broad.
 The clinician must rely on the corrective saccades to validate the test.